Updated April 27 2021

-12.1 The parties or their employees or group companies may not use or express the confidential information of another party to a third party other than as specified in these Terms.
+12.1 The parties or their employees or group companies may not use or express the confidential information of another party to a third party other than as specified in these Terms and Conditions.
 The parties must handle the confidential information of another party at least with the same diligence as they would their own confidential information provided that the confidential information is always handled at least with reasonable diligence.

 12.2 The Supplier is entitled to include the Customer in a reference list.

 13.1 The Supplier may postpone the delivery date, cancel the agreement or change the Software without causing implications to the Supplier if it cannot continue its business operations due to a reason that it has had no reason to consider when making the agreement and of which the Supplier is independent.
 Such events may include war, rebellion, civil unrest, requisition or confiscation for public use performed by an authority, import or export prohibition, natural disaster, interruption of public transport or energy supply, labor dispute or fire, disturbance in communications network or other online communication independent of the Supplier, or other significant reason in terms of its impacts independent of the Supplier.
 If the reason for the delay continues for more than three (3) months, the Customer is entitled to terminate the agreement in writing.